informalsystems/quartz/docs/getting_started.md

 ### Installation

 Quartz is built in Rust (+wasm32 target).
 It expects to interact with a CosmWasm compatible blockchain (eg. `neutrond`), built in Go (or run with Docker).
+It also requires a local version of `neutrond` for handling signing keys.
 And it requires `npm` for building the frontend.
-Here we cover how to install Rust, Quartz, and CosmWasm blockchains.
+Here we cover how to install Rust, Quartz, and Neutrond.
+.
 You're responsible for installing Go and NPM.

 Pre-reqs:
 - Git